-1. There is a statutory duty in the Planning and Compulsory Purchase Act 2004 and the Town and Country Planning (Local Planning) (England) Regulations 2012 for the local authority to prepare a Local Plan and to review and keep it up to date by review at least every 5 years.
-The current Local Plan Strategy was adopted in 2015, and the Allocations document adopted in July 2019.
-It is possible, though perhaps unlikely, that LP2040 could be adopted prior to July 2024, even if the examination is resumed in October 2023.
-However, withdrawal of LP2040 is likely to delay the adoption of a new Local Plan further.
-There is no automatic sanction for failure to meet the statutory deadline, though a delay could be a factor in the decision of the Secretary of State whether to use his intervention powers; and potentially for a third party to seek judicial review of the decision to withdraw the plan.
-The risk of such actions is greatly reduced by clearly establishing planning reasons for the decision to withdraw LP2040.
-The council would seek to robustly defend any such challenge if there are reasonable grounds for doing so.
+Approved by Monitoring such challenge if there are reasonable grounds for doing so.
 The potential costs of which would depend upon the council's ability to resist any such challenge, and which cannot be accurately quantified at this point.
 2. The Local Plan has been submitted in accordance with Regulation 22 of the of the Town and Country Planning (Local Planning) (England) Regulations 2012.
 3. The power to withdraw a local plan prior to adoption is set out in Section 22 of the Planning and Compulsory Purchase Act 2004, which provides for a local planning authority to withdraw a local development document at any time prior to its adoption under Section 23.
 The statute does not prescribe or limit the reasons for withdrawal, though the risk of intervention by the Secretary of State or a legal challenge by a third party will greatly reduced by clearly establishing planning reasons for the decision to withdraw LP2040.
-4. As soon as reasonably practicable after resolving to withdraw LP2040, in accordance with regulation 27 of the Town and Country Planning (Local Planning) (England) Regulations 2012 the council must: make a statement about the withdrawal available on the council's website and for inspection at its offices for six weeks. ii. give notice of the withdrawal to general and specific consultation bodies which were notified of the submission of the plan; and iii. cease to make any documents published in relation to LP2040 available on the Council's website and at its offices.
-Approved by Monitoring Yes Officer 1.
-Supports the priority of 'Enabling People' through Local Plan preparation Contribution to the which makes provision for growth in housing and other land uses informed Delivery of the by public consultation so they can live healthy and active lives.
-Strategic Plan 2.
+4. As soon as reasonably practicable after resolving to withdraw LP2040, in accordance with regulation 27 of the Town and Country Planning (Local Planning) (England) Regulations 2012 the council must: i. make a statement about the withdrawal available on the council's website and for inspection at its offices for six weeks. ii. give notice of the withdrawal to general and specific consultation bodies which were notified of the submission of the plan; and iii. cease to make any documents published in relation to LP2040 available on the Council's website and at its offices.
+Officer Contribution to the Delivery of the Strategic Plan Supports the priority of 'Enabling People' through Local Plan preparation which makes provision for growth in housing and other land uses informed by public consultation so they can live healthy and active lives.
 Supports the priority of 'Shaping Place' through the Local Plan preparation for allocation of new land uses, preserving the districts assets and ensuring growth is done sustainably and with balanced infrastructure provision.
-3. Supports the priority of 'Developing Prosperity' through the Local Plan preparation which makes provision for land use allocations including employment and residential use, thereby encouraging economic growth, enhancing the district, and providing certainty for investment.
-4. Supports the priority of being a 'Good Council' by accountability, transparency and responsiveness as the update enables the community, business, developers, service and infrastructure providers and other interested organisations to know how the Local Plan review is progressing 1.
-An Equality Impact Assessment has been undertaken at previous stages of Equality, Diversity Local Plan preparation. and Human Rights Withdrawal of the Local Plan 2040 will mean that there is a delay in adopting Implications an up-to-date policy framework which makes provision for the delivery of specialist accommodation for the needs of people with a protected characteristic.
-The adopted Local Plan includes policies which provide support for such provision.
-Therefore, it is concluded that withdrawal of LP2040 will not have significant implications for equality, diversity and human rights.
-EIA logged by Equalities Equalities Officer confirmed not required.
-Officer
+Supports the priority of 'Developing Prosperity' through the Local Plan preparation which makes provision for land use allocations including employment and residential use, thereby encouraging economic growth, enhancing the district, and providing certainty for investment.
+Supports the priority of being a 'Good Council' by accountability, transparency and responsiveness as the update enables the community, business, developers, service and infrastructure providers and other interested organisations to know how the Local Plan review is progressing Equality, Diversity and Human Rights Implications EIA logged by Equalities Officer Equalities Officer confirmed not required.

 Crime & Safety Issues 1.
 There are no crime and safety issues.
 Environmental Impact (including Climate Change and Biodiversity).
-1. Withdrawal of the Local Plan 2040 from examination will mean there is a delay in adopting an up-to-date policy framework for planning decisions.
+Withdrawal of the Local Plan 2040 from examination will mean there is a delay in adopting an up-to-date policy framework for planning decisions.
 Policies related to environmental impact and climate change are included within the emerging Local Plan 2040.
 In making planning decisions it will still be possible to engage the policies of the adopted plan and refer to national guidance.
 A new plan will be progressed to adoption within as short a timescale as possible.
-GDPR / Privacy Impact Assessment A Privacy Impact Assessment has not been undertaken.
+GDPR / Privacy Impact Assessment 1.
+A Privacy Impact Assessment has not been undertaken.